eitan-ker/Parking-Detector/README.md

 ## Classes

+**All classes are designed following OOP principles like Encapsulation and Abstraction.**

 ### Server

 This is a **python** script for a **Flask** web application that provides a parking lot monitoring system.
 The main functionality of this script is as follows: